 No charge-offs have resulted from modifications for any of the presented periods.
-We have commitments to extend additional credit in the amount of \$2 thousand on loans that are considered troubled debt restructurings.

 Loans retain their accrual status at the time of their modification.
 As a result, if a loan is on nonaccrual at the time it is modified, it stays as nonaccrual, and if a loan is on accrual at the time of the modification, it generally stays on accrual.
 Commercial and consumer loans modified in a troubled debt restructuring are closely monitored for delinquency as an early indicator of possible future default.
 If loans modified in a troubled debt restructuring subsequently default, CTBI evaluates the loan for possible further impairment.
 The allowance for loan losses may be increased, adjustments may be made in the allocation of the allowance, or partial charge-offs may be taken to further write-down the carrying value of the loan.
-CTBI generally considers a loan in default when it is 90 days or more past due or transferred to nonaccrual.
 Presented below, segregated by class of loans, are loans that were modified as troubled debt restructurings within the past twelve months which have subsequently defaulted.
 CTBI considers a loan in default when it is 90 days or more past due or transferred to nonaccrual.